-Not buying things can be difficult even when you're determined not to.
+Not buying things can be difficult, even when you're determined not to.

 Perhaps a no-buy year, or some variation on the theme, is in order.

-Last year, I wanted to take my sons on vacation to somewhere we'd never been before where we could relax and spend a lot of time outdoors — a vacation where I could not only afford the rental and activities but also have enough flexibility with my money that I could take them to eat at really good restaurants.
+Last year, I wanted to take my sons on vacation to somewhere we'd never been before where we could relax and spend a lot of time outdoors — a vacation where I could not only afford the rental and activities but also have enough flexibility with my money that I could take them out to eat at good restaurants.
 So I set a goal.
 That goal was to not buy anything I didn't need for three months prior to the vacation.
-A month before we went, I realized I needed to do a little more.
-I decided that I wouldn't spend money going out socially: no girls' nights at the bar, no movies, no Saturday morning coffee rendezvous.
+A month before we went, I realized I needed to do more.
+I decided that I wouldn't spend money going out socially: no girls' nights out, no movies, no Saturday morning coffee rendezvous.
 I eventually reached my goal.

-I encourage you to spend some time thinking about what your goals are and how buying nothing, or at least buying a lot less, can help you reach them.
+I encourage you to spend some time thinking about what your goals are and how buying nothing — or at least buying a lot less — can help you reach them.